• Skip to main content

 This blog will explain what impulse buying is and what effects it has on consumer behavior.

-What is impulsive buying?
+What is Impulsive Buying?

 A consumer desires to make last-minute purchases of products and services.
 When a buyer makes impulsive purchases, sentiments and emotions often drive them.